Plan Orozquista: Background

-The Plan
+Plan

 Article 1 is brief, stating "The initiator of the Revolution, Francisco I. Madero, falsified and violated the Plan of San Luis Potosi."
-Articles 2, 3, 4, 7, and 8 denounce Madero and his family for malfeasance and an alleged alliance between the U.S., Wall Street bankers, which "placed the destiny of the Fatherland [patria] in the hands of the American government…."
-Historian Alan Knight considers the anti-Americanism in the Plan as “the stock-in-trade not only of Mexican polemicists (of different hues), but also of a good many Americans too," continuing "Orozquistas [did not] display strong or consistent hostility to American interests."
+Articles 2, 3, 4, 7, and 8 denounce Madero and his family for malfeasance and an alleged alliance between the US, Wall Street bankers, which "placed the destiny of the Fatherland [patria] in the hands of the American government…."
+Historian Alan Knight considers the anti-Americanism in the Plan as "the stock-in-trade not only of Mexican polemicists (of different hues), but also of a good many Americans too," continuing "Orozquistas [did not] display strong or consistent hostility to American interests."

-Article 9 sums up Orozco’s position regarding Madero.
+Article 9 sums up Orozco's position regarding Madero.
 "Because of the above-mentioned indiscretions and crimes, Francisco I. Madero and his accomplices are declared traitors to the Fatherland and outside the law."
 Article 10 challenges the election of 1911, which he calls fraudulent.
-Article 10 says “the election for the presidency and vice presidency are considered null and void.
+Article 10 says "the election for the presidency and vice presidency are considered null and void.
 As a consequence, Francisco I. Madero is not recognized as president nor José María Pino Suárez as vice president."

 Article 12 repudiates any concessions and contracts of Madero, his family, and his allies and calls for their confiscation.

 Articles 13 and 14 promise that existing civil authorities will remain in place, so long as they support the Revolution and withdraw support from Madero.

 A series of articles deal with the structure of the political system.
 Article 16 repudiates personalism and explicitly does not name a provisional or interim president, rather than Orozco as author of the plan naming himself in that role.
 Article 16 calls for the abolition of the office of vice president.
-Article 17 lays out the transition following the Orozquistas’ presumed victory.
+Article 17 lays out the transition following the Orozquistas' presumed victory.

 Article 32 calls for the complete nationalization of the railways.
 This was in process under the Díaz regime.